KenKundert/sshconfig/README.rst

 proxy:
    The name of the proxy to use by default when this network is active.

 PREFERRED_NETWORKS specifies a list of preferred networks.
-If multiple networks are available (such as when you are connected with a wired network connection but did not turn off your wireless networking on your laptop) then SSH is configured for the first network on the PREFERRED_NETWORKS list that is available.
+It is useful your computer can access multiple networks simultaneously, such as when you are using a laptop connected to a wired network but you did not turn off the wireless networking.
+SSH is configured for the first network on the PREFERRED_NETWORKS list that is available.
+If none of the preferred networks are available, then an available known network is chosen at random.
+If no known networks are available, SSH is configured for a generic network.

 CONFIG_FILE specifies the name of the ssh config file; the default is ~/.ssh/config.
 The path to the SSH config file should be an absolute path.